5000 Adult Protective Services (APS)

 5735 Facility under the Jurisdiction of Another Health and Human Services (HHS) Division

-The HHS ombudsman has jurisdiction over any other HHS program that is not CII such as Medicaid paid transportation.
-The intake specialist refers the caller to the HHS ombudsman at 877-787-8999 and completes an I&R Matter Referred On.
-If faxing is needed, see 3173 Matter Referred On and fax to 888-780-8099.
+The HHS Office of the Ombudsman has jurisdiction over HHS programs that do not occur in HHS regulated facilities, such as Medicaid paid transportation.
+The intake specialist refers the caller to the HHS Office of the Ombudsman at 877-787-8999 and completes an I&R Matter Referred On.
+If faxing is required, see 3173 Matter Referred On and fax to 888-780-8099.

 5735.1 Discharge Issues